 On Friday I observed how for a trip from New York to Washington, DC, there are a variety of transit options, from Chinatown bus up to chartered limo or helicopter.
 This variety allows you to pick an option to match your budget.
 A small increase or decrease in your spending power translates into a small change in your comfort and/or convenience.
-Tune in to this week's for a fascinating history of this phenomenon on the London Underground.
+Tune in to this week's Thinking Allowed for a fascinating history of this phenomenon on the London Underground.

 Now let's contrast this with commuting from the Bronx to East Midtown.
 You can have a nearly free commute by bike, or a cheap commute by subway or local bus.
 But let's say you're a little better off, and you can afford the express bus or Metro-North train, where you almost always get a seat.